neneboe/BittyBird/README.md

 ## About

 The main goal of BittyBird was to be as close to the [Phoenix JS client](https://github.com/phoenixframework/phoenix/blob/master/assets/js/phoenix.js) as possible.
 I also tried to keep it as customizable as possible.
-This means almost all functions are open, so you can override them with your own implementations if you want to.
+This means almost all classes and functions are open, so you can override them with your own implementations if you want to.
 Just be careful.

 #### Notable API Differences from Phoenix JS Client

+  * All params are named params
   * `BBTimer` instead of `Timer`
   * `Socket.socketProtocol` instead of `Socket.protocol`
   * `Socket.heartbeatIntervalSeconds` instead of `Socket.heartbeatIntervalMs`